-Prerequisite: MAT 093/094 or MAT 096 or minimum ACT Math score of 18 or minimum Math SAT score of 550 or minimum
+Prerequisite: MAT 093/094 or MAT 096 or minimum ACT Math score of 18 or minimum Math SAT score of 550 or minimum score of 70% on KYOTE exam

 A course emphasizing the discovery approach to mathematics and is designed for both liberal arts students and education majors.
 Topics may include tessellations, topology, isometrics, polyhedra, the fourth dimension, and number patterns in geometry.